Sign Up for a Free Account

 Overview

 Peripheral nerve injuries require the coordinated management of neurologists and surgeons to fully appreciate the indications for and timing of surgical intervention.
 The author thoroughly addresses the presentation, epidemiology, and surgical and nonsurgical outcomes of commonly encountered brachial plexus and peripheral nerve injuries.
-In this update, the author discusses the role of ultrasound in diagnosing and treating peripheral nerve injury.
+In this update, the author updates sections on femoral, median, and treating ulnar injuries and adds an epidemiological examination of peripheral nerve injuries in the American military.

 Key points